gazebosim/gz-sensors/Migration.md

 ### Additions

-1. The core ignition-sensors library no longer depends on ign-rendering.
+1. The core gz-sensors library no longer depends on gz-rendering.
 All rendering sensors and noise models are now part of the `rendering` component

 1. New sensors: thermal camera